 I say to the kids, “it will rain at the most inconvenient time.”
 They ignored my prediction.

-When my husband pulls into the driveway with the rental, I was excited to see that it was n SUV.
+When my husband pulls into the driveway with the rental, I was excited to see that it was a SUV.
 “Free upgrade,” he says.
 I wasn’t sure if this was worth my sanity.
 It’s not raining yet.
 He pulls out one car seat and starts to install it into the rental car.
 It starts to rain.
-Yep.
-That was a really inconvenient time for the rain to start!

 Actual time of departure: 12:22 PM, eastern standard